 5. Do you suffer from allergies or asthma?

-You may find your mattress being the culprit, if you are not allergy season and there’s no alternate explanation for an uptick in allergy or asthma symptoms.
-In some people the protein found in dust mite feces may cause allergic reactions and asthma attacks.
+You may find your mattress being the culprit, if it is not allergy season and there’s no alternate explanation for an uptick in allergy or asthma symptoms.
+In some people the protein found in dust mite faeces may cause allergic reactions and asthma attacks.
 A mattress protector can be used to mitigate the effects of allergies and asthma symptoms.

 You can also try vacuuming, steaming, and flipping your mattress to help reduce dust and mites to ease your symptoms.
 If extreme cases where these steps don’t help, getting a new mattress might be the only real solution.